google/earthengine-community/tutorials/beginners-cookbook/index.md

 // Load US county dataset.
 var countyData=ee.FeatureCollection('TIGER/2018/Counties');
-// Filter the counties that are in Connecticut (more on filters later). var countyConnect=countyData.filter(ee.Filter.metadata('STATEFP', 'equals', '09'));
+// Filter the counties that are in Connecticut (more on filters later). var countyConnect=countyData.filter(ee.Filter.eq('STATEFP', '09'));
 // Get the union of all the county geometries in Connecticut. var countyConnectDiss=countyConnect.union();
 // Add the layer to the map with a specified color and layer name.
 Map.addLayer(countyConnectDiss, {color: 'red'}, 'Chicago dissolved');
 // Find the rectangle that emcompasses the southernmost, westernmost,
-// easternmost, and northernmost points of the feature var bound = countyConnectDiss.geometry().bounds();
+// easternmost, and northernmost points of the feature. var bound = countyConnectDiss.geometry().bounds();
 // Add the layer to the map with a specified color and layer name.
 Map.addLayer(bound, {color: 'yellow'}, 'Bounds');